 We started saving enough that we decided to get serious about paying down student loans and our mortgage quickly.
 We were already in good shape, having taken out a mortgage that was only about 1.5x our annual income.
 Within a few years of dedicated effort, we were completely debt free.
 This felt really good.
-Although I have to say it didn’t feel as life changing as some people describe but it.
+Although I have to say it didn’t feel as life changing as some people describe.
 We were still far away from true financial independence after all.
 But it was a really good feeling to be free from debt and it really did improve our monthly cash flow.
 This turned out to be even more of a benefit than I expected.

 At this point, our savings started to grow much more quickly.
 Being debt free, we were saving around 50% of our after-tax income at this point.
 It still took time, but we saw a very steady increase in our net worth.
 Each year, we simply saved any extra income from promotions, annual raises, and bonuses.
 We felt little need to spend any of the increased income.
 We delayed big expenses like new vehicles or vacations.
 We were busy with our young kids, and our vacations were spent at home or with family.
 We both traveled for work so when we had time off, we just wanted to be home anyway.
 The kids were plenty happy building legos or collecting rocks or other inexpensive kid stuff.
 In fact, they usually only complained when we did something that cost money, like go out to eat or into the city.
 Our net worth really started to snowball and our savings rate kept going up as our income increased, all the way to around 70% of our after tax income.